Wedding planner in Kolkata - Bengali heritage wedding venue

 How much does a wedding planner in Kolkata cost?

-What is the best time for a wedding in Kolkata?
+What is the best season for a Kolkata wedding?